Matix-Media/PickleViewer/README.md

 ### What can PickleViewer do?
 With PickleViewer you can easily view and edit large Pickle Files.

-## Version 0.6
+## Version 0.7.2
 ![PickleViewer with large Pickle file](https://raw.githubusercontent.com/Matix-Media/PickleViewer/master/docs/imgs/Anmerkung%202019-09-29%20170201.png)
 ![PickleViewer open Pickle file](https://raw.githubusercontent.com/Matix-Media/PickleViewer/master/docs/imgs/Anmerkung%202019-09-29%20170756.png)

 ### What's new?
 - Bug fixes
+- Added updater
+- Added Editor coloring
+- Added treeview
-- Added debug mode
+- Added update mode
-- Better support and loading for large files

 ### How to install?
 The installation is very simple, you just have to run the stup and follow the instructions.